Guidelines for 2022 Poster Presenters

 - Each poster presenter will have a designated window, displaying the presenter’s photo, their name, paper title linked to a pdf file of the poster, mentor’s name and the name of the college.
-A customized feedback link will be included.
 See the example below:

 Paper Title: (Linked to poster PDF.)